open-xchange/appsuite-middleware/documentation/index.md

 ## Draft-based Mail Compose

+With 7.10.2 a new backend implementation for composing emails in the webmailer was introduced, to provide contemporary features like instant attachment upload, attachment previews and listing of abandoned compose windows after login.

+The original implementation was based on App Suite database and filestore and produced real draft emails only on explicit user requests.
+To address operational and usability concerns, an alternative mail compose backend implementation based on real draft emails is now provided.
+The new approach operates solely on draft emails in users "Drafts" folders and is enabled by default.
+It is subject to replace the former mechanism.

+**The database and filestore-based mechanism is herewith declared as deprecated and subject for removal in a future release.**

+The new mechanism can be disabled – and therefore the former one still being used instead – by setting `com.openexchange.mail.compose.mailstorage.enabled = false`.

+**Please note** that the former approach is still used for all still open composition spaces.
+Do not decommission database and filestore resources until no more spaces are managed by the old mechanism.

 ## Federated Sharing

 OX App Suite 7.10.5 introduces the new concept of "*Federated Sharing*" which allows a user to integrate a received share from another context